How to find joy in an unconventional summer

 And if the thought of doing nothing fills you with dread, look for activities that require you to take your time.
 This might mean drawing from life or spotting shapes in the clouds, playing music or learning a new skill.
 Or just let yourself linger a few minutes longer over things you’re doing anyway.
 Sit on the patio for a few minutes after a bike ride, or hang out in the garden after a walk.
 Don’t rush to clear the dishes after dinner, but give yourself a few minutes to savor the meal.
 The extra minutes aren’t likely to be make or break in terms of your workday, but they’ll definitely help to make your day feel more like a summer break.

 Lastly, remember that there is no such thing as a perfect summer.
-If you’re like many people right now, you’re juggling a handful of things, from caregiving to cleaning to remote work, and just trying to make it all work.
-Yes camp is canceled and “homeschool” is out, but you don’t have to suddenly become your kids’ activity director or camp counselor.
+Most of us are juggling a handful of things, from caregiving to cleaning to work, and just trying to make it all happen.
+Remember: you don’t have to suddenly become your kids’ activity director or camp counselor.
 Take it from someone who spent a lot of time alone as a kid during the summer because I had two single parents who worked full-time: Boredom can often be the precursor to joy.

 My parents made sure I had books and art supplies, that I was clothed and fed.
 I climbed trees, mucked around in the swamp at the end of the road, climbed trees, taught myself how to yo-yo, and mastered the art of blowing giant bubbles.
 Sometimes, I even got bored enough to lie on a towel under a tree and open up my summer reading books.

-Taking some time for joy doesn’t have to make us blind to the struggle we face to overturn discriminatory laws, keep our neighbors safe, rebuild our communities and the economies that sustain them.
-Ultimately, this summer may be an opportunity to practice an essential, but elusive skill: holding the intense contrasts of the human experience together in our hands at the same time, allowing each to inform the other, letting neither overwhelm us.
+Taking some time for joy doesn’t have to make us blind to the challenges in our own lives, or in our communities at large.
+Ultimately, the act of seeking joy in the midst of an unconventional summer may be an opportunity to practice an essential, but elusive skill: holding the intense contrasts of the human experience together in our hands at the same time, allowing each to inform the other, letting neither overwhelm us.
 Life will always be lived in this balance.
 And this being true, I think our best hope is not let joy and sorrow blur together in a middling average, but to dance out along the edges, fully alive to the beautiful tension between them.

-Don’t forget to get your free copy of the Joyful Guide to an Unconventional Summer!
+Don’t forget to get your free copy of the Joyful Guide to an Unforgettable Summer!
 You can download it here.

 Share: